thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-09-14-new-robotics-ai-and-climate-change-projects.markdown

 *   Climate Change: Data & Disinformation
 *   Emotionally Intelligent Artificial Intelligence & Brain-Computer Interfaces

-Following the hacking sessions, each team presented their project and initial prototypes in a final showcase at ThoughtWorks NYC.
+Following the hacking sessions, each team presented their project and initial prototypes in a final showcase at Thoughtworks NYC.

 Exploring climate change issues were the teams _Climate Consciousness_ and _Another World_.
 On the emotionally intelligent AI & BCI track we had _The Accessible Brain_ team and _Sentimental Feeling / Second Skin_.
 Stay tuned for project write-ups and videos this fall!

 ## Updates from our Robotics Residency

-Artist Adrianne Wortzel has been [exploring the movements and in-built motion of Reach Robotics' MekaMon robot](https://www.youtube.com/watch?v=YMQgA8xYZVc) as part of her ThoughtWorks Arts Residency.
+Artist Adrianne Wortzel has been [exploring the movements and in-built motion of Reach Robotics' MekaMon robot](https://www.youtube.com/watch?v=YMQgA8xYZVc) as part of her Thoughtworks Arts Residency.
 The MekaMon is a multi-functional, connected, battle bot with augmented reality capabilities.
 She also recently gave a talk about her work with the MekaMon, which runs on Swift, at the [Brooklyn Swift Meetup](https://vimeo.com/bklnswift/review/278044295/b8cbf2d8e7).

 {% include image file='kira-davies.jpg'
    caption='Adrianne Wortzel\'s exploration of the MekaMon Robot'